How can groups that collect money from the public maintain their charity status when they spend the bulk of that money on overhead and waste?

 I don’t see a group listed.
 Where are they?
 There are hundreds of charities dealing with veterans and military issues.
 We started by rating some of the larger and more popular charities.

 I disagree with a rating.
 What can I do?
 If you’re a representative of a charity we rate, contact us with your affiliation and address at [email protected].
 If you’re not, you can send general feedback to: [email protected].

 How can I help you?
 The best thing you can do is become a RAM Warrior with a monthly, tax-deductible donation.
 Donations help us spread our message about veterans charities.
 You can also share our website with friends and family and encourage them to visit and share our website.
 Donate to support our mission here.

 How will we know if the RAM Foundation is successful?
-The 2020-21 tax returns that we have analyzed show 73% of donations going to Not Recommended charities.
-Success will be visible by reducing that percentage while increasing the current 27% donated to Recommended organizations.
+The 2019-21 tax returns that we have analyzed show 50% of donations going to Not Recommended charities.
+Success will be visible by reducing that percentage while increasing the current 50% donated to Recommended and Highly Recommended organizations.